-Young let that one slip by, after all it wasn't every decade that Nicholas Rush lost a chess match.
-He's probably trying to find a way to cheat him out of his win, Young thought, "Just surrender already Rush" he growled, "Just accept that I've finally beaten you.
-Even if it did take me twenty years."
+Young let that one slip by; after all it wasn't every decade that Nicholas Rush lost a chess match.
+He's probably trying to find a way to cheat me out of this win, Young thought, "Just surrender already Rush" he growled, "Just accept that I've finally beaten you; even if it did take me twenty years to do it."

-Rush's frown became even more pronounced as it turned into a scowl of concentration or perhaps simple consternation.
+Rush's frown became even more pronounced as it turned into a scowl either of concentration or just simple consternation.
 It must be a Monday.
 Things always go to shit on a Monday.

 "Damn it you cranky old bastard just concede already!"
-Young fairly screamed in frustration.
+Young yelled in frustration.

-"I'm no older or crankier than you are, Colonel" Rush said, the calm evenness of his tone angering the Colonel even further, just as he knew it would.
+"I'm no older or crankier than you are, Colonel" Rush said, the calm evenness of his tone angering Young even further, just as he knew it would.
 "And as for the legality of my parentage that is none of your business and never was."

 "You know Rush, there are some days I feel like I could just straggle you and put us both out of our misery."